What Are the Different Types of Light Bulb Fittings, Caps and Bases?

 There are also many size variations, mainly for use in specialist fittings.
 The MES-E10 fitting is sometimes used in large chandeliers containing perhaps dozens of small lamps.

 |E5||5mm||Lilliput Edison Screw||LES|

 |E12||12mm||Candelabra Edison Screw||CES|

 |E14||14mm||Small Edison Screw||SES|

 |E40||40mm||Giant Edison Screw||GES|

-Miniature halogen capsule bulbs are generally used in integrated fittings and appliances, such as cooker hoods and kitchen cabinet lights.
+Miniature halogen capsule light bulbs are generally used in integrated fittings and appliances, such as cooker hoods and kitchen cabinet lights.

-Capsule bulbs can be identified by their miniature size and they all have 2-pins extruding out of the base of the capsule.
+Capsule light bulbs can be identified by their miniature size and they all have 2-pins extruding out of the base of the capsule.
 The model of the capsule is designated by the measurement in mm between these two pins.

-The different distances between the pins prevent the wrong type of capsule bulb being inserted into the wrong fitting – such as a 12V G4 capsule being inserted into a 240V G9 light fitting.
+The different distances between the pins prevent the wrong type of capsule light bulb being inserted into the wrong fitting – such as a 12V G4 capsule being inserted into a 240V G9 light fitting.